We know the Sun is destined to become a white dwarf but what is that and what happens next?

-Main sequence stars, like the Sun, represent a balance between the force of gravity, which is trying to compress the star, and radiation pressure, which is trying to make the star expand.
+Main sequence stars, like the Sun, represent a balance between the force of gravity, which is trying to compress the star, and radiation pressure from burning hydrogen, which is trying to make the star expand.
 In almost all stars these two forces are in perfect balance throughout the star.

 If the mass of the star is less than a critical value, called the Chandresekhar limit, after its discoverer, then this contraction to small size is halted by a quantum mechanical effect called degeneracy.